Nord Stream 2 Receives Permit for German Territorial Waters

 - For instance, the German Association of Energy and Water Industries (BDEW) criticised the Commission’s proposal as interfering with national competences in energy security matters and pointed to the risk of negative market effects.

-You can find this press release in Swedish and Finnish in the sidebar.
+You can find this press release in Swedish and Finnish below.